 The Dreamcast version has bright white fog in this area.
-SADX Gamecube adjusts fog distances and color to show farther and adds some shadows on the ground, which can be counted as an enhancement over the original game.
+SADX Gamecube adjusts fog distances and color to show farther and adds some shadows on the ground.
 The PC version washes out the shadows and reduces fog distances back to SA1 levels:

 The icicles in the cave, as well as the ceiling they’re hanging from, have lost the shiny effect (environment mapping).
 Also note how the base part of the icicles has one of its layers missing because of transparency issues:

 The first cave in Act 2 is missing lighting in SADX:

 The bottom of the following area has a darker and less vibrant selection of colors, in addition the PC version breaks it with material colors that are normally ignored in other versions:

 Several transparent pieces with environment mapping were removed or made opaque throughout the level, such as the ice walls in this area:

-Like in Act 1, the icicles have lost the environment mapping, which gives them a bone-like look:
+Like in Act 1, the icicles have lost the environment mapping:

 There is a problem with the big icicle that you stand on near the end of the level.
 If you walk around, you’ll notice transparency glitches happening with its bottom part.
 This doesn’t happen in the original game:

-Act 3 has lost its bluish bits and is now blindingly white – the result of inferior lighting and reduced color saturation in textures.
+Act 3 has lost its bluish bits and is now blindingly white – the result of different lighting and reduced color saturation in textures.
 In addition, the particle effect in front of the avalanche looks like a white blob most of the time.
 While some may prefer this look, it’s caused by a bug – the game doesn’t set the correct blending mode for the particle, which blends with the avalanche behind it and washes out the details with solid white.

 The goal emerald at the end of the stage is missing the glow effect, like the Windy Valley emerald: